Kailash Singh Rajput

-Kailash Singh Rajput is an Indian politician and a member of 17th Legislative Assembly, Uttar Pradesh of India.
+Kailash Singh Rajput is an Indian politician and a member of 17th Uttar Pradesh Assembly, Uttar Pradesh of India.
 He represents the ‘Tirwa’ constituency in Kannauj district of Uttar Pradesh.

 Political career

 Kailash Singh Rajput contested Uttar Pradesh Assembly Election as Bharatiya Janata Party candidate and defeated her close contestant Vijay Bahadur Pal from Samajwadi Party with a margin of 24,209 votes.